DataTalksClub/machine-learning-zoomcamp/README.md

 Learning in public can help you clarify concepts, document your progress, receive feedback, and build a professional portfolio.
 During the live cohort, you can also earn additional points for sharing your learning experience.

-Learn more in the [Learning in Public guide](learning-in-public.md).

 ## Sponsors

 Interested in sponsoring Machine Learning Zoomcamp?
 Contact [alexey@datatalks.club](mailto:alexey@datatalks.club).